adityaongit/cold-craft/README.md

-# ColdCraft
+# PitchPad

 **Professional Outreach Message Composer**

-ColdCraft is a modern web application designed to streamline the creation of professional outreach messages, cold emails, LinkedIn messages, and job applications.
-With intelligent template management, variable substitution, and resume integration, ColdCraft helps you craft personalized messages efficiently.
+PitchPad is a modern web application designed to streamline the creation of professional outreach messages, cold emails, LinkedIn messages, and job applications.
+With intelligent template management, variable substitution, and resume integration, PitchPad helps you craft personalized messages efficiently.

 ## Features